 Step 3: Attend an Access Meeting

 Impersonal documents do not provide the whole picture of who students are or what their accommodation needs may be.
-Once we have received registration materials, an in-person meeting with an AEO Accommodations Administrator is required to move forward with implementing accommodations.
+Once we have received application materials, an in-person meeting with an AEO Accessibility Advisor is required to move forward with implementing accommodations.
 An access meeting provides time for open discussion and helps AEO assess what accommodations might be appropriate on an individualized, case-by-case basis.

 After the Access Meeting